NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 Verify that the total geometries in the render stats display is still "220".

-## Verify tileset raycasting with additive tile sets
+## Verify tileset raycasting with additive tilesets

 #### steps